 The 4 urban towns in the County of Renfrew (Arnprior, Renfrew, Petawawa, and Deep River) have their own detailed local Official Plans.
-Section 3 of this Plan - Urban Community contains policies specific to the Urban Communities and their Local Plans.
+Section 3 of this Plan - Urban Community, contains general guidelines of what should be included in the local urban Official Plan and is the only section of this County Official Plan that applies to these municipalities.
 The Township of Laurentian Valley is the only other municipality that has chosen to maintain a local Official Plan.
-Section 15 of this Plan contains policies specific to the Township of Laurentian Valley and its local Official Plan.
+Section 15 of this Plan contains general guidelines of what should be included in the Township of Laurentian Valley local Official Plan and is the only section of the County Official Plan that applies to Laurentian Valley local Official Plan and is the only section of the County Official Plan that applies to Laurentian Valley.